wilbcn/BlueTeam/Endpoint-Protection/MicrosoftXDR/Attack-Surface-Reduction.md

 These software behaviours are sometimes seen in legitimate applications, however in this case they are risky as attackers commonly abuse them through malware.
 ASR rules cna help minimise this risk and help keep the organisation safe.
 [Resource](https://learn.microsoft.com/en-us/defender-endpoint/attack-surface-reduction)

 ## ASR Goals
+- Configure an ASR policy to block office child process creation
+-

 ### 1. ASR Policy: Block Office Child Process Creation
 ASR policies will directly affect the devices(endpoints) within my organisation.
 Before creating the first policy, I configured, deployed, and onboarded a device in Azure on Windows (not shown).